Dr. Chelsea E. Hunter

 Dr. Elizabeth Gardiner

 Dr. Elizabeth Gardiner Elizabeth completed her BS in Zoology with a minor in Anthropology in 2008 from the Ohio State University.
 She attended the School for International Training and earned an MA in Intercultural Science, Leadership, and Management.
 Between 2009 and 2011, she served as a Peace Corps volunteer in Mali while simultaneously completing her master’s research.
 She then went back to Ohio State to earn a PhD in Anthropology; during this time, she taught at Denison University and did consulting work in Ethiopia.
-Currently, she is Senior Research Associate at Measurement Resources Company, a performance measurement and evaluation consulting business here in Columbus.
+Currently, she is Senior Evaluator at Apex Evaluation, concentrating on client engagement, technical assistance and evaluation services for school-based health centers throughout New Mexico.
+This also includes supporting a team of evaluators in evaluation services for a network of youth behavioral health and wellbeing programs.